 The Run Wild Campaign

 At Episcopal Collegiate, we pursue excellence in all areas.
-The Run Wild Campaign, a fundraising initiative that will fund significant enhancements to our athletic facilities, is no different.
-The project includes a first-class track and field complex, significant updates to our existing stadium, and upgraded varsity locker rooms in the Championship Gym.
+The Run Wild Campaign, a fundraising initiative that is funding significant enhancements to our athletic facilities, is no different.
+The project, broken into two phases, includes a new athletic complex with a first-class track and field, significant updates to our existing stadium, and upgraded varsity locker rooms in the Championship Gym.
 These changes will not only support our dedicated athletes but will also benefit the entire Episcopal Collegiate community.

-- Upgrades to Championship Gym boys' and girls' varsity locker rooms
+- [completed] Upgrades to Championship Gym boys' and girls' varsity locker rooms

 - 36 custom, wooden lockers with padded seating and vented foot lockers